To invite Jack to a festival, school or other event, contact Booked Out Speakers Agency.

 Q: Where can I get your books?

 A: Depends on the book and where you live, but most of them are available from most bookstores around the world.
-If your local bookstore doesn’t have it, try these online sellers.
+If you don’t want to support your local bookstore, you can also get them online… you monster.
+(A few notable exceptions; Remote Control, Third Transmission and Dead Man Running are out of print.
+The ebooks may be available depending on where you live.)

 Q: Will you read my story?

-Q: Will you speak at my event for free?
+Q: Will you speak at my event for free/cheap?

-A: No. I know that makes me look like a jerk.
-But I have an exclusive contract with Booked Out, so I only work through them.
-I respect the excellent work they do, and it wouldn’t be considerate of me to undermine them by working for free.
+A: I know this makes me look like a jerk, but no. I have an exclusive contract with Booked Out, and I respect the excellent work they do—it would be inconsiderate of me to undermine them by working for free.
 There are plenty of equally experienced, hard-working, talented writers out there who need the exposure more than I do and may be willing to appear pro bono.
+(But you saw the stats above about how little they earn, right?
+Throw them a bone.)

 Q: Why isn’t Dead Man Running available in my country?